-Several million acres went unseeded in the northern plains this year due to excessive rainfall and flooding.
+Several million acres went unseeded in the northern plains last year due to excessive rainfall and flooding.
 One nutrient issue that comes along with flooding is called “fallow syndrome.”
 “Fallow syndrome” is primarily a phosphorus deficiency caused by a lack of mycorrhiza fungi in the soil.
-Mycorrhiza (Vesicular arbuscular mycorrhiza or VAM) is a beneficial fungi found in most soils and needs living plant roots to flourish.
-This fungi has a symbiotic relationship with plants and is especially important for grass crops like corn and wheat.
+Mycorrhiza (Vesicular arbuscular mycorrhiza or VAM) is a beneficial fungus found in most soils and needs living plant roots to flourish.
+This fungus has a symbiotic relationship with plants and is especially important for grass crops like corn.
 VAM fungi act like an extension of the plant roots, to help them absorb more nutrients like phosphorus and zinc.

 If all plant growth on unseeded fields is controlled during the summer, these fields are set up for “fallow syndrome.”
 The population of VAM fungi decreases greatly without any active plant growth.
 If the unseeded fields had a cover crop mix (including some grasses) seeded on them early in the summer, the VAM fungi population is probably OK and “fallow syndrome” should not be an issue.
 If only turnips and radish were used as a cover crop, fallow syndrome will be an issue because these crops do not support the VAM fungi.